-Fragrant white flowers in May; held on loose clusters.
+Fragrant white flowers bloom in May and held on loose clusters.

 Small, dark purple, 3/8” berry-like fruit (pome) is edible.

-The following are cultivars of Amelanchier x grandiflora, which is a hybrid between downy serviceberry (Amelanchier arborea) and Alleghany serviceberry (Amelanchier laevis).
+The following are cultivars of Amelanchier x grandiflora, which is a hybrid between downy serviceberry (Amelanchier arborea) and Allegheny serviceberry (Amelanchier laevis).

 Autumn Brilliance apple serviceberry (Amelanchier x grandiflora ‘Autumn Brilliance’):